-The unit certificates will be documented in the form of global certificates for each unit class (pursuant to § 24 of the Austrian Safe Custody of Securities Act (DepotG)) or issued to the unitholders as actual securities.
+The unit certificates will be documented by means of global certificates for each unit class (pursuant to § 24 of the Austrian Safe Custody of Securities Act (DepotG)).
 The unit certificates may be issued for one or more units or for fractions of units.
+No actual securities will be issued.